 the centre for the mathematical modelling of infectious diseases

 Our research focuses on understanding and predicting the epidemiology of infectious diseases so that more effective control programmes can be devised.
-Researchers are developing and applying mathematical models to a range of infections including HIV and other sexually transmitted infections, HPV, tuberculosis, hepatitis C, influenza, rotavirus, measles, varicella, pneumococcal disease, various neglected tropical diseases and Ebola.
+Researchers are developing and applying mathematical models to a range of infections, with research themes spanning real-time modelling, vaccination modelling, statistical inference methodology, evolutionary dynamics, health economics, vector-borne diseases, tuberculosis, and infections close to elimination.

-More fundamental research includes developing methods to measure underlying contact patterns, sampling hard-to-reach populations (such as drug users), efficiently fitting complex mathematical models to data, and the integration of epidemiological models with economic analyses.
-We run the flusurvey, an online influenza surveillance platform.
 The cmmid is actively engaged in developing links with other modelling groups; members of the cmmid include mathematical modellers working at Public Health England (formerly the HPA) and the Royal Veterinary College.
+Members also work in collaboration with partners including WHO, Médecins sans Frontières (MSF) and the UK Public Health Rapid Support Team.

 We teach a module for LSHTM masters students, an annual short course on mathematical modelling aimed at professionals looking for an introduction to the field, as well as an advanced short course on model fitting and inference.